Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient

 Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient - Chicago, IL

 Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient is a mental health and substance abuse treatment facility located at 2525 South Michigan Avenue, 4th Floor in the 60616 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include motivational interviewing, brief intervention services and anger management.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides intensive outpatient treatment services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include anger management, substance use counseling approach and motivational interviewing.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and regular outpatient treatment.
 It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.

 Address: 2525 South Michigan Avenue, 4th Floor, Chicago, IL 60616